Christian Deceptions: Invent, Amend, Discard

 Clerical Dress The earliest priests wore the same clothes as everyone else.
 Then they took to wearing white, imitating the garb of priests of pagan religions.
 Later their dress became more and more colourful and distinctive.
 In 428 Pope Celestine I censured bishops in southern Gaul for wearing distinctive costumes.
 Bishops and other clergymen found a way to circumvent such prohibitions.
 They did not adopt new costumes; they simply continued to wear old ones after they had fallen out of fashion.
 Nearly all modern clerical vestments are remnants of antique upper class secular Roman dress.
 The traditional Eucharistic vestments of amice, alb, girdle, maniple, stole, and chasuble are all secular clothing of the second century.
 Cassocks were ordinary everyday clothes up to the sixth century.
 Much later, they came to be colour-coded to show ecclesiastical rank: currently black for priests, purple for bishops, red for cardinals, white for popes.

 During the Reformation, Protestants rejected the wearing of distinctive costume and made it illegal for clergymen to wear the chasuble, alb, tunicle, biretta, girdle and stole.
 English clergy were required to wear a simple surplice, though even this offended Puritans.
 Over the years, various gorgeous vestments have crept back into the Anglican Church, but are clearly unlawful.
-Decisions of the Privy Council have confirmed that it is even illegal for an Anglican bishop to wear a mitre and carry a pastoral staff*.
-Nevertheless, they are now standard equipment.
-Nonconformists also rejected special vestments, and for the same reason as the Anglicans had done, but all this did was to reset the clock.
-The Moderator of the Free Church of Scotland, for example, wears clothing that was fashionable in late eighteenth century Scotland.

 Women Priests In the earliest days of the Church women played a full role: "…there is neither male nor female: for ye are all one in Christ Jesus" (Galatians 3:28).
 There were helpers in Jesus Christ such as Priscilla (Romans 16:3), whose designation was indicative of official authority, but who are never given a formal title in translations.
 Again, Phebe had been a Christian teacher.
 Had she been a man she would probably have been regarded as a bishop on the strength of Romans 16:2, but because she was a woman she became a mere deaconess (Jerusalem Bible) or servant of the church (Authorised Version).
 Similarly, at some time in the Middle Ages, a person with a woman's name, Junia (Romans 16:7), acquired a man's name, Junias (Jerusalem Bible), though earlier authorities unanimously regarded her as a woman*.
 She had been counted among the apostles, but the Church did not want to know about female apostles, so her name and her gender were changed.